My Secret Bully

 The Berenstain Bears Stand Up to Bullying

-The Berentain Bears learn a very important lesson in this book about bullies.
+The Berenstain Bears learn a very important lesson in this valuable book.
 They are sick and tired of Too-Tall Grizzley and his gang taunting and teasing them.
 So they take matters in their own hands and gave this group a taste of their own medicine.
-While this tactic seemed like a good idea at first, their plan backfires and they discover that bullying always has negative consequences for everyone involved.
+While this tactic seemed like a good idea at first, their plan backfires and they discover that treating others badly always has negative consequences for everyone involved.

 Chester Raccoon and the Big Bad Bully